naveenamp88/my-CV-page/README.md

 ## Education

-- **Ph.D. in Image Processing and Machine Learning**, Kalasalingam Academy of Research and Education (THE World University Ranking [2023] 601-800, NIRF - 29), 2022
+- **Ph.D. in Electronics and Communication Engineering** (Specialization: Image Processing and Machine Learning), Kalasalingam Academy of Research and Education (THE World University Ranking [2023] 601-800, NIRF - 29), 2022
 - **M.E. in Power Electronics and Drives**, Sri Sivasubramaniya Nadar College of Engineering ([2023] NIRF – 29) (Anna University, Chennai), 2011
 - **B.E. in Electronics and Communication Engineering**, Arulmigu Kalasalingam College of Engineering (now Kalasalingam Academy of Research and Education) (Anna University, Chennai), 2009
 - **School Topper and Rank Holder**, 10th and 12th through State Board, passed out in 2003 and 2005, respectively